SlobodanNinkov/SlobodanNinkov/_posts/2025-12-12-docker-network-setup.md

 `postgres-interlinedlist => running container`

-Step 3.
+# Step 3.
 Read the IP-s from the docker network and configure python notebook and other containers with IP-s where they should send or query data.

-# Inspect docker network configuration
 `docker inspect <network_name>`
 `docker inspect locnetwork` => Show local network configuration, here you will find IP-s for each container.